Discussion and Training Guides

 - Text, Talk and Revive Civility—Describes how to have a discussion about reviving civility through the use of a fun and engaging text messaging platform; works particularly well with high school and college students as well as those adults who enjoy their cell phones just as much as the younger generation.

-In the fall of 2017, the Initiative to Revive Civility is encouraging people all over the country to use the Holiday Season and beyond as a time to start “Setting the Table for Civility” over the holidays as friends and family come together.
-We invite people to 1) Pause and reflect on the need to heal the divisions in our country and 2) Take some action to help increase civility and respect between our fellow citizens.
+As you gather together with friends and family, we invite you to 1) Pause and reflect on the need to heal the divisions in our country and 2) Take some action to help increase civility and respect between our fellow citizens.
 Click here for more information.

 If you want to participate in “Setting the Table for Civility,” each of the guides and tools above can be used to hold conversations during this time period.
 We also have additional tools and tips available here.